-Ranked a Tier One “Best National University” by U.S. News & World Report, Florida Tech is also the only independent technological university in the Southeastern United States.
+Ranked a Tier 1 “Best National University” by U.S. News & World Report, Florida Tech is also the only independent technological university in the southeastern United States.
 Times Higher Education has named Florida Tech one of the top 20 small universities in the world.

 Strong in science, technology, engineering, and mathematics (STEM), Florida Tech offers hands-on courses engaging students in exciting laboratory activities, field work, and research projects.
 Learning at the University is active, guided by professors who care about student success and are fueled by students’ hunger for discovery and their drive to make a difference.

 Whether a student chooses to study aviation, business, computing, engineering, science, psychology, education, or communication, he or she will graduate with the skills, knowledge, and confidence to succeed in a career of the future.